PhilReedData/PhilReedData.github.io/dhll201703/jstortg.md

 ![JSTOR Topicgraph](img/jtg-110.png)

 ### Using JSTOR Topicgraph
+Launch [JSTOR Topicgraph](https://labs.jstor.org/topicgraph/){:target="_blank"}.
 Choose a title by clicking on its cover.
 You will see the visualisation load.
 ![JSTOR Topicgraph](img/jtg-120.png)
 A list of topics have been inferred for each book, shown in the left column.
 For each topic, there is a graph with page number on the horizontal axis.
 The vertical axis represents how strongly that topic is represented on that page.
 Click in a chart for the relevant highlighted page to appear on the right.